 - Please review our Plan Details and decide if the UUA Health Plan is the right plan for you in your new location.

-- If your new congregation does not participate in the UUA Health Plan, they may choose to offer it to you and in that case your congregation must complete a Subscription Agreement (PDF) and return it to: UUA Health Plan, 25 Beacon St, Boston, MA, 02108.
+- If your new congregation does not participate in the UUA Health Plan, they may choose to offer it to you and in that case your congregation must complete an Employer Subscription Agreement.

 The Unitarian Universalist (UU) Organizations Retirement Plan enables transitioning employees to easily continue their retirement plan savings while serving different UU entities throughout their employment.